 80. Circumstances preventing compliance may be defence to prosecution

-It is a defence to a prosecution for a contravention of a listed OSH law if the defendant proves that it was not practicable to comply with it because of an emergency prevailing at the relevant time.
+It is a defence to a prosecution for a contravention of a listed OSH law if the accused proves that it was not practicable to comply with it because of an emergency prevailing at the relevant time.

 [Clause 80 inserted by No. 13 of 2005 s.
-32.]
+32; amended by No. 47 of 2011 s.
+15.]

 81. Regulations — general